veenastudio/flstudio-mcp/README.md

 # flstudio MCP

-# This is an MCP server that connect to FL Studio.
+# This is an MCP server that connects Claude to FL Studio.
 Made this in 3 days.
 We're open sourcing it to see what we can actually get out of it.
 The possibilities are endless.

 ## If you're running to any issues, join our discord and we can setup it for you.